AdrianDeLaAsuncionBuelvas/simple_shell/README.md

 * All your files will be compiled on Ubuntu 14.04 LTS
 * Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

+### Compilation
+Your shell will be compiled this way:

+`gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`

 ### Libraries
 Use this data Librarie for this project: